Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 Check the Symptoms

-Before you can revive your corn plant you need to understand what’s wrong.
-Common signs of distress in corn plants include:
+Before you can revive your corn plant you need to understand what’s wrong it.
+Some of the most common signs its in trouble or unhappy are:

 - Yellowing leaves